kotton21/autopotter/EnhancedVidgen.md

 ### Phase 3: AI Assistant Integration

 #### GPT Assistant Manager (`gpt_assistant.py`)
-- Create gpt_thread_manager.py with the following features.
+- Crewate gpt_thread_manager.py by directly copying gpt_assistant.py.
+Don't break any of the existing functionality in gpt_assistent. gpt_thread_manager should be a generic interface to a gpt assistant.
+Modify it's config to use the new configuration system and modify its code to the following specifications:
-- Initialize using using the assistent_id in config.
+- Initialize using using an assistent_id in config.
 Fail gracefully if there is no assistent_id.
+Do not try to create new assistants.
 - Other relevant config options are always_create_new_thread (default to true), and thread_id (only used if always_create_new_thread is false).
 - the thread_manager initialization should create a new thread if always_create_new_thread is true.
 It should attempt to load an existing thread using thread_id if always_create_new_thread is false.
 - Handle thread creation failures gracefully.
-- Support for uploading JSON data and additional context files into the "prompt" method
+- Add support for uploading JSON data and additional context files into the "prompt" method
 - Maintain support for "user" and "system" roles in prompts
 - Don't try to maintain backward compatibility with old configuration mechonism.
 Just use the new config system.